-This setting handles the flickering of artificial lighting in its operating space.
-Options are 50Hz, 60Hz and OFF.
+Set up your camera so that it can handle the flickering of artificial lighting in the space where it is operating.
+The options are 50Hz, 60Hz and OFF.

 G.Limit

 Gain limit is the maximum level of artificial brightness and contrast that the camera can automatically add to the image.
 This setting will make a significant difference to the overall picture.